openearth/aeolis-python/docs/user/model_description.rst

 Topographic Steering
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To simulate the topographic steering effects on dunes, Computational Fluid Dynamics (CFD) methods are often used.
 However, their high computational expense makes them unsuitable for long-term morphodynamic simulations.
-To reduce computational costs, the topographic steering of the wind due to smooth gradients is implemented following an analytical perturbation theory for turbulent boundary layer flow :cite:`weng1991air, kroy2002minimal`.
+To reduce computational costs, the topographic steering of the wind due to smooth gradients is implemented following an analytical perturbation theory for turbulent boundary layer flow :cite:`weng1991air, kroy2002minimal` (``process_shear``).

 This approach builds upon the flat bed shear velocity :math:`u_{*0}` (``ustar0``) [:math:`\mathrm{m/s}`] established in the previous step.
 This velocity provides a baseline, unperturbed shear stress :math:`\vec{\tau}_{0}` (``tau0``) [:math:`\mathrm{N/m^2}`], where :math:`|\vec{\tau}_{0}| = \rho_{\mathrm{a}} u_{*0}^2`.
 The method then computes the topographically steered shear stress :math:`\vec{\tau}(x,y)` (``tau``) by applying a spatial perturbation :math:`\delta\vec{\tau}(x,y)` to this baseline: